Last updated: 12 March 2021

 Emphasis Limited is a third party “data controller”.
 In relation to you and your employees’ personal data, this means Emphasis employees process data on your behalf as the data controller.
-You are being sent a copy of this privacy notice because you have engaged Emphasis Ltd either on a regular or ad-hoc basis.
-We are writing to make you aware of how and why you and your employees’ personal data will be used; namely for the purposes of dealing with employment issues, and how long it will usually be retained for.
+This document explains how and why you and your employees’ personal data will be used; namely for the purposes of dealing with employment issues, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).

 Data protection principles